 The Wong series

-Released in 1949, the first two films in the Wong series, directed by Wu Pang and starring Kwan-Tak Hing, are notable for their focus on realistic fighting (Zhen gongfu).
-This set them strongly apart from the highly unrealistic fighting offered by the wuxia films.
+Released in 1949, the first two films in the Wong series, directed by Wu Pang and starring Kwan-Tak Hing, are notable for their focus on realistic fighting (zhen gongfu).
+This set them strongly apart form the highly unrealistic fighting offered by the wuxia films.

 The Wong series was a series of films that dramatized the life of the Cantonese martial arts expert, physician and folk hero Wong Fei-hung (9 July 1847 – 17 April 1925), also known as Tat-wun.